netscaler/netscaler-xds-adaptor/docs/developer-guide.md

-# Developer Guide
+# Citrix ADC xDS-adaptor Developer Guide

 ## Build the Citrix ADC xDS-adaptor

-To build the `xDS-adaptor` container, you need to have the following software installed on your machine:
+To build the Citrix ADC `xDS-adaptor` container, you need to have the following software installed on your machine:

 - Docker
 - Make